grattan/grattan-truck-model/README.md

 This project includes the analysis in the Grattan truck plan.

-A detailed breakdown of the assumptions included in the modelling can be found in the technical appendix, a pdf file included in this project which si available here: https://github.com/grattan/grattan-truck-model/blob/master/Techical%20appendix%20to%20the%20grattan%20truck%20model.pdf.
+A detailed breakdown of the assumptions included in the modelling can be found in the technical appendix, a pdf file included in this project which is available here: https://github.com/grattan/grattan-truck-model/blob/master/Techical%20appendix%20to%20the%20grattan%20truck%20model.pdf.

 The code underpinning the model itself is also included, as described below.